BU-Spark/ml-bpl-liberator/README.md

 This section shares step-by-step instructions on running the pipeline.

-Get the repo with `git clone https://github.com/SikandAlex/CS501-BPL-Liberator.git`
+Get the repo with `git clone https://github.com/BU-Spark/ml-bpl-liberator.git`

-Next, using the information under the **Dependencies** section, ensure each of the necessary packages are properly placed.
+Next, using the information under the **Dependencies** section, ensure each of the necessary packages are properly placed, and the virtual environments are properly configured.

 The entire pipeline looks for input images in either a directory provided as an argument, or by looking inside of data/input_images if no argument is provided.
 By simply running `make run_model` (if on a local machine) or `make run_model_scc` (if on the SCC) without arguments, the entire pipeline will be ran on the provided test files inside of input_images.
 This is a convenient way to familiarize oneself with the function of the app and also for grading.
 Otherwise, a full absolute path to an image directory that follows the provided directory organization scheme is also doable (make run_model input_directory=path/to/input/directory).
 The input directory you are providing must follow the same issue organization and naming schema as data/input_images/.
 Please read the Notes below before a full run.